ISO 14971:2019 - Risk Management for Medical Devices and IVDs - Practical Application

 About This Course

-ISO 14971 provides guidelines for manufacturers to establish, document and maintain a risk management process to identify hazards, estimate and evaluate the risks of these hazards, control risks and monitor the effectiveness of the controls.
-An effective risk management program applies to all stages of the medical device lifecycle and is an integral part of a manufacturer’s QMS.
+ISO 14971:2019 provides guidelines for manufacturers to establish, document and maintain a risk management process to identify hazards, estimate and evaluate the risks associated with the identified hazards, control risks and monitor the effectiveness of the controls.
+An effective risk management program applies to all stages of the medical device lifecycle and is an integral part of a manufacturer’s quality management system.

-This course presents the key foundations of the risk management process defined in ISO 14971 and provides expert tips on how to navigate the process.
+This instructor-led two-day course presents the key foundations of the risk management process defined in ISO 14971:2019 and provides expert tips on how to navigate the process.

 Key Learning Objectives

-On completion of this medical device risk management training, delegates will be able to:
+At the end of this training, learners will be able to: